 In order to ensure compliance with the foregoing tax law requirement, the charter currently includes an aggregate stock ownership limit, which generally restricts any individual, corporation or any other entities, and includes a "group" as such term is defined under the SEC's beneficial ownership rules (each, a "Person"), from "beneficially owning" or "constructively owning", as each term is defined in the charter, more than 7.0% of the aggregate value of the outstanding shares of the Company's stock.
-The charter also contains a common stock ownership limit, which generally restricts a Person from "beneficially owning" or "constructively owning" or value, whichever is more restrictive, of the outstanding shares of the Company's common stock.
-Purported transfers or ownership of our stock in violation of these limits may result in the affected shares being transferred to a trust for a charitable beneficiary and not to the intended transferee or owner, or the purported transfer otherwise being void.
+The charter also contains a common stock ownership limit, which generally restricts a Person from "beneficially owning" or "constructively owning" more than 7.0% of either the number or value, whichever is more restrictive, of the outstanding shares of the Company's common stock.
+Purported transfers or ownership of our stock in violation of these limits may result in the affected shares being transferred to a trust for a charitable beneficiary and not to the intended transfere or owner, or the purported transfer otherwise being void.